-John Bryan showed young yearbook photos of leaders in our MB community today.
-Eden is not just about four years of our lives, but it provides a strong foundation.
-Eden engages the students by providing many opportunities (chapel, music, retreats, SOAR) for them to come to know God better.
+John Bryant showed young yearbook photos of leaders in our MB community today.
+Eden is now just about four years of our lives, but it provides a strong foundation.
+Eden engages the students by providing many opportunities (chapel, music, retreats, SOAR) to come to know God better.
 John shared some of the stories that have come from the current students in chapel.
 He thanked the Conference and individual churches for their prayers and financial support.